songzhw/songzhw.github.io/react/2019-07-02-advanced-ts-rn.md

 }
 ```

+* ViewProps: it makes your props have properperties that a component might has, such as `style`, `children`
+* NavigationScreenProps: this is a props from `react-navigation`.
+It gies us a `navigation` prop.

 ## II.
 React-Navigation
 As we know , we need to use `props.navigation.navigate(...)`, so how is this react-navigation compatible with TypeScript?
 I list a few items that you may come accross in your development.